Toastation/graph-drawing/README.md

 Description
 ---
-The project is made of 2 [Tulip](http://tulip.labri.fr/) plugins.
-They can be run on all types of 2D graphs, but for now their paralellized version can only be run on simple graphs.
+The goal of this project is to propose a method to compute layouts of dynamic graphs with [Tulip](http://tulip.labri.fr/).
+The project consists of the 2 following plugins:

 * _Incremental_

-   This plugin computes the layout of a dynamic graph.
+   Computes the layout of a dynamic graph.
 The format of a dynamic graph is specified in the later section "Dynamic graph format".

 * _Custom Layout_

-   This plugin computes the static layout of a graph.
+   Computes the static layout of a graph using a force based algorithm.

-You can also find a Python script `src\morph.py` that runs an animation of a dynamic graph after it has been processed by the Incremental plugin.
+A Python script (`src\morph.py`) that runs an animation of a dynamic graph is also available.

 Compiling the plugins
 ---
-To compile the plugins, place the files ```src/custom_layout.cpp```, ```src/custom_layout.h```, ```src/incremental.cpp``` and ```src/incremental.h``` in the externalplugins directory of the tulip sources, and recompile.
-You can also use the shell scripts ```src/comp_*.sh```.
+To compile the plugins, place the files `src/custom_layout.cpp`, `src/custom_layout.h`, `src/incremental.cpp` and`src/incremental.h` in the externalplugins directory of the tulip sources, and recompile.
+You can also use the shell scripts `src/comp_*.sh`.

 Dynamic graph format (graph hierarchy):
 ---